-- whose total pension benefits exceed the lifetime allowance (currently £1,073,100) - whose pension benefits increase in any tax year by more than the standard annual allowance (£40,000 in 2022/23) or for high earners, the tapered annual allowance, or - to whom protected rights apply.
+- whose pension benefits increase in any tax year by more than the standard annual allowance or the tapered annual allowance, or - to whom protected rights apply.

-You can find out basic information about the lifetime allowance and the annual allowance in the LGPS member videos: Pensions Made Simple.
+You can find out basic information about the annual allowance in the tax section of the LGPS member website.